nseidm1/TaskExecutor/README.md

 accommodate configurationChanges, new Activity creation, and even survive process termination.
 With many options, your Tasks are almost guaranteed to execute.

 The most important power of the TaskExecutor is the consolidation of all asynchronous activity.
-Control, organization, and consolidation is the only way to take an app to a higher level.
 With the TaskExecutor you'll always know where your Tasks are executing, and exactly where the ui callbacks will be.

 <b>Quick Info</b><br>